jalalvandi/jalalvandi/README.md

 ## Interests

-I am interested in working on fun and practical projects and always looking to learn and experience new things.
+I am interested in working on Terminal Based and practical projects and always looking to learn and experience new things.

 ## Contact Me